hyperkarmic/obsidian/obsidian-order/REACT/context.md

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 By combining React's state-related hooks (`useState` and `useReducer`) with React context you can provide a shared state to all components nested within the contexts `Provider`.
 Problem solved, right?
 Well, no.
+***
+# Context

+Context is React’s way of managing state in version 16.3.

+You create a “Context” object, then you put a Provider component and all children components can access that data.

+It’s pretty easy to use, but you need to take into consideration that updates may re-render stuff when you don’t want to.
+Other than that, it’s a pretty solid choice for a state management tool.
+***
+“Context provides a way to pass data through the component tree without having to pass props down manually at every level.”

+— React Docs

+You can imagine React’s context as some kind of a “wormhole” that you can pass values through somewhere up your component tree and access them further down in your children’s components.
+***

 #react #context